Invariant measures for a stochastic nonlinear and damped 2D Schr\"odinger equation: Pathwise uniqueness

-The proof of the pathwise uniqueness is based on an additional regularity of the solution which we obtain by applying the deterministic and stochastic Strichartz estimates derived in Section \ref{Str_est_sec}.
-These estimates are based on the homogeneous Strichartz estimates due to Blair, Smith and Sogge, see \cite{Blair+Sogge_2008}.
-These estimates allow us to work at the same time with the Laplace-Beltrami operator on a two-dimensional compact Riemannian manifold $M$ and the realization of the negative Laplace operator with Dirichlet or Neumann boundary conditions on a smooth relatively compact domain $\mathcal{O} \subset \mathbb{R}^2$.
-This is a first difference with respect to \cite{BHW-2019} where the authors start from the Strichartz estimates due to Bernicot and Samoyeau, see \cite{Bernicot} and \cite[Lemmas B.3 and B.4]{BHW-2019}.
-Moreover, differently to \cite{BHW-2019}, in order to prove the pathwise uniqueness we cannot work pathwise since our noise is not conservative.
+In this Section we study the pathwise uniqueness for solutions to \eqref{eqn-ProblemStratonovich}.
+We work under Assumptions \ref{assumption-A-space}, \ref{assumption-F_def} and \ref{assumption-stochastic}.
+Here it is crucial that the spatial dimension is 2, whereas the result of existence of martingale solutions can be obtained in a more general setting.
+Indeed, by means of the Stichartz estimates we prove that any martingale solution fulfilling \eqref{eqn-propertySolution} enjoyes more regularity.
+The deterministic and stochastic Strichartz estimates will be presented in Appendix \ref{Str_est_sec}; they are based on the results of Blair, Smith and Sogge, see \cite{Blair+Sogge_2008}.
+These estimates allow us to work at the same time with the Laplace-Beltrami operator on a two-dimensional compact Riemannian manifold $M$ and the realization of the negative Laplace operator with Dirichlet or Neumann boundary conditions on a smooth relatively compact domain $\mathscr{O} \subset \mathbb{R}^2$.
+This is a first difference with respect to \cite{Brz+H+W-2019} where the authors start from the Strichartz estimates due to Bernicot and Samoyeau, see \cite{Bernicot} and \cite[Lemmas B.3 and B.4]{Brz+H+W-2019}.
+Moreover, differently to \cite{Brz+H+W-2019}, in order to prove the pathwise uniqueness we cannot work pathwise since our noise is not conservative.
 We address this issue by appealing to a classical argument contained in \cite{Sch1997}.

-As usual, when we write $L^q$, $H^{s,q}$ without specifying the domain, we mean either $L^q(M)$, $H^{s,q}(M)$ or $L^q(\mathcal{O})$, $H^{s,q}(\mathcal{O})$.
+As usual, when we write $L^q$, $H^{s,q}$ without specifying the domain, we mean either $L^q(M)$, $H^{s,q}(M)$ or $L^q(\mathscr{O})$, $H^{s,q}(\mathscr{O})$.